ETH-NEXUS/2023_cb_stadler_ReVSeq/README.md

 The pipeline is divided in the four major areas: `preprocessing`, `basic pipeline`, `dehumanization`, `qc`, with the following steps:
 -  `preprocessing`: prepare the raw data for the bioinformatics analysis
   - `merge_lanes`: merge the raw data from multiple lanes in a single fastq file
-  - `bwa_index`: index the virus reference sequences for use with BWA
+  - `bwa_index`: index the merged host-virus reference sequences for use with BWA
-  - `trim_galore`: trim primers from the raw sequences and filter reads by quality and by read length
+  - `trim_galore`: trim primers from the raw sequences and filter reads by quality (default) and by read length (minimum 80bp after trimming)
+- `dehumanization`: remove human reads from the dataset
+  - `bwa`: align the trimmed reads to the merged host-virus referenece sequences using BWA
+  - `dh_postprocess`: sort and index alignments
+  - `dehuman`: remove any read wit primary, secondary or multiple alignments on any host sequence
+  - `bam_to_fastq`: convert the dehumanized BAM into FASTQ for CRAM compression
+  - `cram`: compressed the dehumanized FASTQs in CRAM format
 - `basic pipeline`: process the samples to detect the virus(es) present
-  - `bwa`: align the trimmed reads to the virus refernce sequences using BWA
-  - `remove_multimappers`: remove reads mapping in multiple contigs (i.e. multiple viruses from the alignment results)
+  - `filter_alignment`: remove reads with secondary, multiple or split alignments.
+Remove reads with quality 0
   - `sort`: Sort the alignments by position
-  - `remove_duplicate`: remove PCR and optical duplicates from the alignment results
+  - `remove_duplicates`: remove PCR and optical duplicates from the alignment results
   - `samtools_index`: create the BAM index for the deduplicated alignments
   - `pileup`: compute coverage information on viral sequences with samtools mpileup for the deduplicated alignments
   - `idxstats`: compute and report index stats and aligned reads counts for the deduplicated alignments
   - `assign_virus`: assign the virus(es) more likely to be present in the sample.
 More details on the custom method available in the next paragraph
   - `validate_assignment`: compare the virus assignment with the results available from the screening panels and add the validation to the report
-- `dehumanization`: remove human reads from the raw data for publication
-  - `dh_reuse_alignreject`: extract the unaligned reads from the alignment results
-  - `dh_host_index`: index the host reference genome for use with BWA
-  - `dh_hostalign`: align to the host genome the reads that did not align to the virus sequences
-  - `dh_filter`: filter from the raw FASTQ files the reads that align on the host genome
-  - `dehuman`: package the filtered reads in cram format
 - `qc`: Quality control steps and report
-  - `fastqc`: qaulity control of raw reads using FastQC
+  - `fastq_raw`: quality control of raw reads using FastQC
+  - `fastqc_merged`: quality control of lane-merged reads using FastQC
+  - `dh_fastqc`: quality control of dehumanized reads using FastQC
   - `samtoolsstats`: quality control of the deduplicated alignments using samtoolsstats
   - `rseqc`: quality control of the deduplicated alignments using rseqc
   - `qualimap`: quality control of the deduplicated alignments using qualimap
   - `multiqc`: collecting and reporting all previous QC steps using multiQC

-  - `fastqc_dehuman`: quality control of the dehumanized FASTQ files using FastQC
-  -
-A rulegraph showing how these steps are connected is available in `imagesrevseq_pipeline_dag.pdf`
+A rulegraph showing how these steps are connected is available in `images/revseq_pipeline_rulegraph.pdf`

 #### Details - Virus assignment
 The virus assignment is computed by a custom python script that summarises the results in a dedicated table.